Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Comparison between Cummins and CFD models

-Fig.~\ref{fig_3dof_comparison} shows the heave, surge, and pitch dynamics of the buoy.
-Compared to the 2-DOF buoy dynamics, the heave and surge dynamics (Fig.~\ref{fig_heave_3dof} and Fig.~\ref{fig_surge_3dof}, respectively) show a larger oscillatory behavior when pitch is included in the WSI model.
-This can be further confirmed from Fig.~\ref{fig_com_2_3dof} which shows the trajectory traced by the center of mass points of 2- and 3-DOF buoys.
-Fig.~\ref{fig_com_traj} shows the complete trajectory of the center of mass point, including the slow drift, traced during few steady-state periods of motion ($64 - 70$ s).
-After eliminating the slow drift from the complete trajectory using a high-pass filter, Fig.~\ref{fig_com_traj_high_freq} shows a larger trajectory for the 3-DOF buoy.
-The buoy undergoes an average rotation of $5^{\circ}$ at steady-state, which can be seen in Fig.~\ref{fig_pitch_3dof}.
-In contrast, the potential flow model results in an insignificant pitch because of the reasons mentioned in the beginning of this section.
 Fig.~\ref{fig_power_3dof} shows the power production of the 3-DOF buoy and contrasts it with 2-DOF PTO power generation.
-As can be seen in Fig.~\ref{fig_power_3_2dof}, the pitching motion does not contribute substantially to the power generation compared to heave and surge motions for the simulated wave parameters.
+As observed in Fig.~\ref{fig_power_3_2dof}, the pitching motion does not contribute substantially to the power generation compared to heave and surge motions for the simulated wave parameters.
 However, for higher wave heights and hence more energetic waves, power contribution from pitching motion could in general be significant.
 Moreover, for point absorbers like ISWEC, the pitch motion of the hull is the primary source of power production.
 Therefore, fully-resolved WSI framework can be reliably used to resolve all modes of motion of a PA.